China's imports, exports surge as global economy reopens | MarketScreener

 RECOVERY AT HOME

-Wang Jun, chief economist at Zhongyuan Bank, said the data showed government support for the economy has kicked as the epidemic comes under control.
+Wang Jun, chief economist at Zhongyuan Bank, said the data showed government support for the economy has kicked in as the epidemic comes under control.

-"This has boosted domestic demand, especially investment-led demand, which buoyed imports," Wang said.
+"This has boosted domestic demand, especially investment-led demand, which buoyed imports," Wang said, adding that the yuan's recent appreciation was positive for imports and people's spending power.

-"The other factor is the yuan's recent appreciation, which is good for imports and people's spending power."
+The Chinese yuan <CNY=CFXS> rose to a 17-month high against the dollar on Friday.

 The rise in imports pushed the trade surplus for September down to $37 billion, compared with $58.93 billion in August and lower than an expected $58.00 billion.